 Everything you need to know about designing and facilitating effective blended learning programs—from best practices to platform selection.

 Blended learning is a learning approach that combines traditional classroom learning with eLearning.

 It gives the learning program participants the freedom and flexibility to customize and pace their learning experience in a way that supports their unique needs and learning objectives.

 Blended learning programs typically consist of three components: 1) in-person or virtual (synchronous) classroom activities, 2) online learning materials, and 3) structured study time (asynchronous) with peer interaction.

 While blended learning is equally suitable for higher education and corporate learning, in this guide we’ll focus on exploring blended learning in the context of employee training, professional coaching, and other adult learning programs.

 Let's start by looking at some of the key reasons why many consultants, trainers, and other learning professionals are moving from more traditional learning programs towards a blended approach.

 Simply put, blended learning allows you to reach more people at once.
 Because you’ll be able to facilitate a large proportion of your learning programs online, it’ll be easier to increase the number of programs that you’re running simultaneously.

 While classroom sessions provide a great opportunity to observe the participants’ activity, it doesn’t normally tell the whole story.
 For example, shyer individuals may prefer participating in discussions on a digital platform rather than in a classroom full of people.
 And by combining online and offline learning, you’ll be able to track and improve engagement throughout the program — not just in class.

-Perhaps the most important benefit of blended learning compared to traditional and online-only programs is that it tends to yield better results in terms of participant satisfaction and thus impact.
+Perhaps the most important benefit of blended learning programs compared to traditional and online-only programs is that it tends to yield better results in terms of participant satisfaction and thus impact.

 Since blended learning allows you to reuse a lot of existing materials and saves you some of the time and money you would otherwise have to spend on travel, it typically is a cost-effective alternative to traditional learning programs.